bentman/PoSHTsToExcel/README.md

 ## Parameters

 - `sequencePath`: Path to the exported task sequence XML.
-This parameter is mandatory.
+NOTE: This parameter is mandatory when using a TS.xml instead of piping results from Get-CMTaskSequence.
 - `exportPath`: Path to save the exported Excel file.
 This parameter is optional.
 If not provided, the Excel sheet is shown without saving it.
 - `Show`: If set, the script shows the Excel sheet after it is generated.
 - `Macro`: If set, the script includes macro buttons to expand/collapse groups in the Excel sheet.